-For 44 years, LCAC has served southeastern Fairfax County, helping people in financial crisis remain safely housed, fed, and on the path to stability.
-Each week, it distributes more than 8,500 pounds of food to families and seniors, with volunteers delivering groceries directly to the most vulnerable households.
-Individual case management, along with classes in computers, ESL, and budgeting, help adults strengthen their employability and financial management.
-Meanwhile, fun educational programs (including free snacks and lunches) keep kids safe and engaged after school, during breaks, and throughout the summer.
+Since 1975, LCAC has served southeastern Fairfax County, helping people in financial crisis remain safely housed, fed, and on the path to stability.
+Each week, food is distributed to 100–200 families and seniors, with volunteers delivering groceries directly to the most vulnerable households.
+Individual case management and classes in computers, ESL, nutrition, budgeting, and many other workshops help adults strengthen their employability and financial management.
+Meanwhile, LCAC runs programs for children such as a birthday store, holiday and spring gifts, writing classes (including free snacks), and more.
 And from emergency rent and utilities, to furniture, clothing, and school supplies, LCAC provides extra support when needed.
-Powered by 800 volunteers and 10 staff, LCAC reaches 3,200 people each year, many of whom are living one paycheck away from homelessness.
+Powered by more than 500 volunteers and 10 staff, LCAC reaches 3,200 people each year, many of whom are living one paycheck away from homelessness.
 For these families, your support is a lifeline.